abhi9720/querycraft-ai/README.md

 ## 3. The Solution: A Conversational AI for Databases

-The SQL Query Agent is an intelligent system that understands user intent and the underlying database schema.
+QueryCraftAI is an intelligent system that understands user intent and the underlying database schema.
 It acts as a translator, converting natural language questions into precise SQL code.

 By integrating this agent, an organization can empower its entire team to explore data, gain insights, and make data-driven decisions independently.